JohnAlbin/zen-style-guide/README.txt

     By default your new sub-theme is using a responsive layout.
-If you want a fixed layout for your theme, delete the unneeded responsive-sidebars and responsive-sidebars-rtl css/sass files and edit your sub-theme's .info file and replace the reference to responsive-sidebars.css with fixed-width.css.
+If you want a fixed layout for your theme, delete the unneeded responsive-sidebars and responsive-sidebars-rtl css/sass files and edit your sub-theme's styles.css or styles.scss file and replace the reference to responsive-sidebars with fixed-width.

-    For example, edit foo/foo.info and change this line: stylesheets[all][]   = css/layouts/responsive-sidebars.css
+    For example, edit foo/sass/styles.scss and change this line:
+      @import "layouts/responsive-sidebars";
     to:
-      stylesheets[all][]   = css/layouts/fixed-width.css

-      Why?
-The "stylesheets" lines in your .info file describe the media type and path to the CSS file you want to include.
-The format for these lines
-      is:  stylesheets[MEDIA][] = path/to/file.css
+      @import "layouts/fixed-width";

-    Alternatively, if you are more familiar with a different CSS layout method, such as GridSetApp or 960.gs, etc., you can replace the "css/layouts/responsive-sidebars.css" line in your .info file with a line pointing at your choice of layout CSS file.
+    Alternatively, if you are more familiar with a different CSS layout method, such as GridSetApp or 960.gs, etc., you can replace the "layouts/responsive-sidebars" line in your styles.scss file with a line pointing at your choice of layout CSS file.

-    Then, visit your site's Appearance page at admin/appearance to refresh Drupal 7's cache of .info file data.
+    Then, visit your site's Appearance page at admin/appearance to refresh Drupal 7's theme cache.

  4. Edit your sub-theme to use the proper function names.